The Kungsleden: A guide to the trek

 Cities and TravelTo Abikso via Stockholm

 For a full experience we recommend the sleeper train from Stockholm all the way to Abisko.
-The train calls at Stockholm's Arlanda airport on the way North, or take a train or bus into the city centre before the 7pm train departure.
-Buy some food at the central station - there is also a buffet car - and find your berth, which can be in private cabins or shared (3 or 6 bunks).
-See a large portion of Sweden and the extent of the forests; in the morning, the train calls at Kiruna before Abisko Turiststation later in the morning.
-Or, forego the sleeper train to fly direct to Kiruna (Sweden) or Narvik (Norway) and take the day train to Abisko.
+The train calls at Stockholm's Arlanda airport on the way North, and also at Uppsala, or take a train or bus into Stockholm city centre before the 7pm train departure.
+Buy some food at the central station, where there is a bustle of shops and passengers readying themselves for the sleeper.
+There is also a buffet car on the train which fills up nicely later on.
+Find your berth, which can be in private cabins or shared (3 or 6 bunks) and chat to any cabin mates you find.
+See a large portion of Sweden and the extent of the forests, as you drift between awakeness and sleep.
+In the morning, the train calls at Kiruna with its extensive mining spoils, before Abisko Turiststation later in the morning.
+Lots of people get off here.
+Or, forego the sleeper train to fly direct to Kiruna (Sweden) or Narvik (Norway), possibly spending a night, and take the day train to Abisko.
 Overall then, our recommendation is the night train to Abisko and then a flight home from Kiruna.

 To Abisko via Oslo

-From Oslo and Southern Norway, it’s best to travel via Stockholm.
+It’s best to travel via Stockholm if you can, as above.
 However, there are Oslo-Kiruna and Oslo-Narvik flights, from where it's a day train in either direction to Abisko.

 Departing from Kiruna

-Kiruna, a mining town, is furnished with an airport and train station, with train links to Northern Norway and the rest of Sweden.
+Kiruna, a mining town with a curious and spartan air, is furnished with an airport and train station, with train links to Northern Norway and the rest of Sweden.
 Take a flight to Stockholm or Oslo, or the night train to Stockholm.
-Heading North, take the morning train to Narvik in Norway for onward buses to Bodo or the Lofoten islands.
+You might even get away that night if you wish to save time.
+Heading North, take the morning train to Narvik in Norway for onward buses to Bodo, the Lofoten islands or Tromso.
 Please ask us for more details.

 Hike the Kungsleden with Alpine Exploratory